#PhysEd Curriculum Mapping

 Now that you have your unit blocks created, your activities selected and a good idea of how much time you have to work with each class, it’s time for you to decide how many periods you will need per unit.

-Using a combination of professional judgement, experience and luck, determine how many periods you believe each of your units should last in order for your students to be able to reach all of the outcomes within that unit.
+Using a combination of professional judgment, experience and luck, determine how many periods you believe each of your units should last in order for your students to be able to reach all of the outcomes within that unit.

 This step is by far the aspect of my physical education curriculum mapping that gets revised the most.
 Sometimes I realize that I assigned way too many/few periods to a specific unit.
 It’s a learning process that I am continuously trying to refine and improve.
 That’s teaching, right?